 Updates will be posted here and on social media as they become available.

-Based on Governor Baker’s COVID-19 Order No. 13 that took effect March 24, parks are not required to close.
-However, due to the threat of community spread and the increase in cases this fall, the following policies supersede our regular visitor guidelines and may be enforced in conjunction with local authorities:
+Due to the ongoing threat of community spread and the increase in cases this fall, the following policies supersede our regular visitor guidelines and may be enforced in conjunction with local authorities:

 - Do not visit Hale if you feel ill or have been recently exposed to someone who is ill.